robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-vertex-cover.md

 **Why it works:**
 - For each edge we pick, the optimal cover must include at least one endpoint
-- We include both endpoints, so we're at most 2 times optimal
+- We include both endpoints, so we're at most 2 × optimal
 - The edges we pick form a matching (no two share an endpoint)
-- So if we pick k edges, optimal cover has size geq k, our cover has size 2k
+- So if we pick k edges, optimal cover has size ≥ k, our cover has size 2k

 ### LP-Based 2-Approximation

 Using linear programming relaxation:
-- Formulate as integer program: minimize sum_{v in V} x_v subject to x_u + x_v geq 1 for each edge (u,v)
+- Formulate as integer program: minimize ∑_{v ∈ V} x_v subject to x_u + x_v ≥ 1 for each edge (u,v)
 - Solve LP relaxation (allowing fractional values)
 - Round: include vertex v if x_v ≥ 1/2
 - This also gives a 2-approximation